Harbor Freeway station

-Harbor Freeway station (formerly Harbor Freeway/I-105 station) is a transit center located on the Harbor Transitway, within the Judge Harry Pregerson Interchange of Interstate 105 and Interstate 110 near Figueroa Street in the neighborhood of South Los Angeles.
+Harbor Freeway station (formerly Harbor Freeway/I-105 station) is a transit center located on the Harbor Transitway, within the Judge Harry Pregerson Interchange of Interstate 105 and Interstate 110 (Harbor Freeway) near Figueroa Street in the neighborhood of South Los Angeles.
 The station is served by the light rail C Line, the bus rapid transit J Line and other bus services.
 The station is owned by Caltrans and operated by Los Angeles Metro.

 Service

 Station layout

 The station has three levels: the upper level provides access to the C Line, the middle level has the connections to local bus services and the 253 space park and ride lot, and the lower level provides access to the J Line and other express buses operating on the Harbor Transitway.
 It is located near the Athens district of Los Angeles.

 Other Harbor Transitway services

 As of 6 June 2025, these routes stop at the same boarding platforms of the Metro J Line at the freeway level: